awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 **Note**
 Volume status is based on the volume status checks, and does not reflect the volume state\.
 Therefore, volume status does not indicate volumes in the `error` state \(for example, when a volume is incapable of accepting I/O\.\)

-If the consistency of a particular volume is not a concern for you, and you'd prefer that the volume be made available immediately if it's impaired, you can override the default behavior by configuring the volume to automatically enable I/O\.
-If you enable the `AutoEnableIO` volume attribute, the volume status check continues to pass\.
+If the consistency of a particular volume is not a concern, and you'd prefer that the volume be made available immediately if it's impaired, you can override the default behavior by configuring the volume to automatically enable I/O\.
+If you enable the **Auto\-Enable IO** volume attribute \(`autoEnableIO` in the API\), the volume status check continues to pass\.
 In addition, you'll see an event that lets you know that the volume was determined to be potentially inconsistent, but that its I/O was automatically enabled\.
 This enables you to check the volume's consistency or replace it at a later time\.

 The I/O performance status check compares actual volume performance to the expected performance of a volume and alerts you if the volume is performing below expectations\.
 This status check is only available for `io1` volumes that are attached to an instance and is not valid for General Purpose SSD \(`gp2`\), Throughput Optimized HDD \(`st1`\), Cold HDD \(`sc1`\), or Magnetic \(`standard`\) volumes\.
 The I/O performance status check is performed once every minute and CloudWatch collects this data every 5 minutes, so it may take up to 5 minutes from the moment you attach a `io1` volume to an instance for this check to report the I/O performance status\.